storyfeet/bob_cards_elm/rules.md

 ### Bandits Move

-Starting with the Westmost (then Northmost) Group, for each group of bandits, Roll the Compas Dice, and Move them in the Direction Indicated *(N = North,W = West,S = South)*.
+Starting with the Westmost (then Northmost) Group, for each group of bandits not on a Bandit Camp or tile with a player.
+Roll the Compas Dice, and Move them in the Direction Indicated *(N = North,W = West,S = South)*.
 * If the dice lands on '+' Add a Bandit to the group.
 * If the group lands on a group that hasn't yet moved, move that group next.
 If the second group does not move, the two groups merge to become one larger group.
 * Bandits may move onto unrevealed tiles, but not onto spaces without a tile.